Soroptimist International is a global volunteer movement for women working together to transform the lives of women and girls worldwide.

 Soroptimist International of Leeds is part of Soroptimist International of Great Britain and Ireland.
 It develops its own projects in partnership with local agencies.

 The SI Leeds Literary Prize was established in 2012 to offer aspiring Black and Asian women writers in the UK the opportunity to achieve their potential.
 Its purpose was also to promote awareness of exciting new talent from a group of writers often overlooked in today’s literary world.
 SI Leeds member Gail Bolland was inspired to create this new prize by SI Grenoble, a club we have developed a link with over the years, which offers an annual literary prize in France.
 Together with SI Leeds member Val Saunders she looked at the possibility of something similar for SI Leeds.
 Hence, with encouragement from Ilkley Literature Festival and Peepal Tree Press, we embarked on what has become another successful project.
+Watch Val Saunders of SI Leeds talk about the Club’s founding role in the Prize and how the Prize’s aims fit with Soroptimist values.

 We have fun working together, and provide support and friendship to women who are new to the area, including new members and those who transfer from other clubs